borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 my emotional vision for the audio is based on the game premise as i see it - nightmare like state, as when you play too many games and continue in your sleep. it's pixelated and chiptuny, but has this larger atmospheric REAL feel to it - wider scope, reverb, switch to silence, etc. and if we break to silence or just pure atomospherics without lead keyboard or drums, it breaks the game-like aspect, promoting a WTF feeling of disorientation

-NEEDED from devs - what can be done programmatically ?

-i would like a reply from decent-username  and borodust as far as game engine limitations on what we can do with the track changes throughout game.

 - minimal option would be intro track - game track - ending track. sound effects on top.